• Skip to primary navigation

 Apple Science Experiment with Baking Soda & Vinegar

-A close up of three baking soda apples (two red and one green) sitting on a plate and sizzling after having vinegar poured onto them.
+A close up of three baking soda apples (two red and one green) sitting on a plate and sizzling after having vinegar poured onto them for the apple science experiment.

 Table of Contents: